SlaveToJavascript/DTB/README.md

 # DTB – the one-stop portal to find your ideal insurance provider</h3>

-Application built for SMU IS444 Digital Banking & Enterprise Architecture project.
+Insurance e-commerce application built for SMU IS444 Digital Banking & Enterprise Architecture in 2020.

 A fintech solution that serves as the intermediary one-stop platform between SMU tBank and insurance providers that allows customers to browse, compare and purchase insurance products conveniently.